Special Free Lacy Scarf Knit Pattern for your Little Darling

 The Pattern

-The links is this post is affiliate links and I will be compensated if someone makes a purchase as a result thereof.
+The links in this post are affiliate links and I will be compensated if someone purchases as a result thereof.
 It is a means to recover the cost to maintain this site.

 ABBREVIATIONS